How to Draw a Lamp Step by Step

 Lamp pipe drawing

-Going down from the shade draw the pipe with just a pair of short straight lines.
+For this simple step add the pipe.
+Draw it going down from the lamp shade with a pair of short straight lines.

 Step 3 – Draw the Column